amosjyng/yin/yin.md

 value_archetype.implement_with(
     8,
     "The type of value this attribute has.
 Only the most restrictive inherited value will be used.", );

+archetype.implement_with(
+    1,
+    "Represents patterns found across an entire class of concepts.", );

+attribute_archetype.implement_with(
+    9,
+    "Archetype representing attributes.",
+);
 ```